thinkdatascience/thinkdatascience.github.io/_posts/2020-12-14-Multicollinearity&VIF.md

 - The model coefficients become so sensitive to small changes in the model.
 Even a small change can change the value drastically.

-- It reduces the statstical power of hypothesis testing.
-We can't rely the p-values to identify the significant features.
-Basically, it reduces the precision of the estimated coefficients and becomes difficult to specify the correct model.
+- It reduces the statistical power of hypothesis testing.
+We can't rely on the p-values to identify the significant features.
+It reduces the precision of the estimated coefficients and becomes difficult to specify the correct model.

-So, if there is high of degree of multicollinearity, then there would be high problematic effects.
+So, if there is a high degree of multicollinearity, then there would be highly problematic effects.
 It affects only the correlated variables.
 Other variables remain unaffected and contribute well to the model.

 ## Detecting Multicollinearity using Variance Inflation Factor